We help Lane County’s small businesses succeed.

 Dennis Carr has been the Chief Human Resource Officer (CHRO) since January, 2003.
 His responsibilities include all aspects of employment and labor relations at the college.
 Dennis Carr has taught both the PHR/SPHR and the SHRM-CP and SCP test preparation courses for the past ten years through a partnership agreement with SHRM.
 Dennis is also the designated college 504/ADA compliance co-administrator.
 He oversees all initial employment approvals before moving employment recommendations forward for signatures by senior administrators.
 Current CHRO assignments include oversight of all human resource services and functions, including direct administrative responsibility for college employee recruitment as well as EEO/AA compliance.

 At 30 years old, an on-the-job injury led Lane Small Business Development Instructor, Dan Hines, to a life time of learning and teaching.
 Beginning his career in the Portland area as a construction worker, Dan paired continuing education with career advancement to become a state authority on teaching building codes.
 He now uses innovative techniques and internet technology to share his expertise with Lane Small Business Development (SBDC) students.

 In 1999, Dan wrote the original outline for the “Oregon Construction Contractors Reference Manual”, as well as the chapter on building codes.
 Now in its 11th edition, the state is still using the same manual.
 In addition to teaching construction contractors at Portland Community College for thirty years, Dan’s credentials include teaching classes for the Bureau of Indian Affairs, the Federal Emergency Management Agency (FEMA) and the Virgin Islands Government.

-Nick is an instructor and advisor who helps with social media, website development, search engine optimization, online reputation management, technology improvements, among other digital marketing skills.
+Nick is an instructor teaches with social media, website development, search engine optimization, online reputation management, technology improvements, among other digital marketing skills.